willfleury/metrics-agent/README.md

 Each time this method is invoked it will use the value of the "client" parameter as the metric label value.

-Note that we plan on supporting the ability to navigate object types to get child values like follows `($1.httpMethod)` where `$1` is the first method parameter and is e.g. of type HttpRequest.
-This means you are essentially doing `HttpRequest.getHttpMethod().toString();` We also plan on allowing access to class field values as given using `$fieldname` syntax.
+We also support accessing nested property values.
+For example, `($1.httpMethod)` where `$1` is the first method parameter and is e.g. of type HttpRequest.
+This means you are essentially doing `HttpRequest.getHttpMethod().toString();`.
+This nested can be arbitrarily deep.

 ## Instrumentation Metadata